LeBron gets 28, Lakers hold off Bulls 117-115 without Davis

 TIP-INS

 Bulls: Otto Porter Jr. didn’t return for the second half after experiencing back spasms.
 He played six minutes. … The teams meet again Jan.
-23 in Chicago. … Lauri Markkanen, Tomas Satoransky, Ryan Arcidiacono and Chandler Hutchison stayed home from the West Coast trip due to coronavirus protocols.
+23 in Chicago. … Lauri Markkanen stayed home from the West Coast trip due to coronavirus protocols.

 Lakers: Davis missed his second game of the season, sitting out with a right adductor strain.
-The superstar big man couldn’t get loose during pregame workouts. … Markieff Morris had 11 points while starting in Davis’ place. … Caldwell-Pope sat out his fourth straight game with a sprained left ankle.
+The superstar big man couldn’t get loose during pregame workouts. … Wesley Matthews had 14 points on four 3-pointers in his first start for the Lakers. … Caldwell-Pope missed his fourth straight game with a sprained left ankle.

 PRACTICALLY PERFECT